Blue Cheese and Caramelised Beetroot Tart

 - In a food processor, blitz the butter, flour, cheese, paprika, and salt until it forms a bread crumb consistency.

-- Add the 2 tbsp beaten egg and blitz JUST enough for the dough to come together.
-You should be able to squeeze it together in your hands to form a ball.
+- Add the beaten egg slowly, and blitz JUST enough for the dough to come together.
+You might not need all of the egg but should be able to squeeze it together in your hands to form a ball.

 - Wrap in cling film and chill in the fridge for around 30 minutes.